 - Blood for the Blood God (Double, Everyone): If a fighter takes down an enemy in the same activation, it can make a bonus move or bonus attack.

-- Gorefist (Double, Blood Warrior Champion or armed with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3-4 do 1 damage, on 5-6 as much damage as the value of the ability.
+- Gorefist (Double, Chaos Champion or Blood Warrior with Gorefist): Pick an enemy unit within 1” and roll a dice: on a 3+ do 3 damage.

 Strategy and Tactics for the Khorne Bloodbound Warband

-The Khorne Bloodbound warband is a melee focussed warband with lots of attacks and abilities to perform even more.
-The Khorgorath really makes the difference with high Strength and impressive damage output making him an essential component of any warband, although difficult to retrieve (his box costs £50 but contains other models as well).
+The Khorgorath is an example of brute force with high Strength and impressive damage output making him an essential component of any warband, although difficult to retrieve (his box costs £52.5 but contains other models as well).

+Wrathmongers and Skullreapers represent the elite of the warband with a decent amount of damage but they have expensive abilities.
 Wrathmongers can have a devastating Quad and with 15 attacks at Strength 5 or more, they can really cause havoc around them.